petroemil/Rx.Book/Draft.md

 In front of the arrow operator (`=>`), between parentheses you get the parameters, and after the arrow, between curly braces you have the body of the expression.
 The reason you don't have to provide any type information for the parameters or the return type is because you are passing this expression as a delegate, so the compiler knows already all those information.
 There are some shortcuts as well.
-If there's only one parameter, you can leave the parentheses, but if there's no parameter, you have to include an empty parentheses.
+If there's only one parameter, you can leave the parentheses, but if there's no parameter, you have to include an empty pair of parentheses.
 If the expression only contains one line of code, you also don't have to wrap it between curly braces and don't have to use the explicit return keyword.
 And of course don't forget about the case where you actually have the method that matches the delegate's signature, in which case you can provide only the name of the method, so you don't have to write something like `Method(x => F(x))`, it's enough to just write `Method(F)`.
 And just as a "fun fact" I'd like to mention that parallelizing the aforementioned example would only require one more operator in the beginning of the expression.